PaulleDemon/tkVideoPlayer/Readme.md

 skip and seek to specific timestamps of the video.

 ### Installation
 This is a modified version of tkVideoPlayer by PauleDemon.
+Download the folder tkVideoPlayer of this fork.

 #### Simple Usage:
 ```python